This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 I suppose we could imagine a world in which the academic community and the practice community did not communicate, except to criticize each other.
 We could imagine a world in which the academic community goes about its research, maintaining appropriate distance from the nitty-gritty world of practice, publishing in academic journals, and criticizing the crime policies of the country.
 In this same world, we could envision a community of practitioners who go about their business, doing what they thought best, criticizing the aloofness of academe, and ignoring the findings of research.
 Yet we clearly do not want to live in this world — we want to see some interaction between research and practice.
 Is that because we think the quality of practice is improved by exposure to research?
 Or the quality of research is improved by exposure to practice?
 Or both?

 Before addressing those questions, let's quickly ask ourselves whether we want to live in a world where there is total congruence between research and practice.
 Can we imagine a world in which the criminal justice policies of the Nation are determined by science?
 How would those policies actually be developed?
 What would they look like?
-Could we expect a scientific consensus about how to handle sex offenders?
+Could we expect a scientific consensus about how to handle people who have committed sex offenses?
 How to deter juvenile offending?
 How to structure criminal sanctions?
 How to deploy police resources?
 How to respond to child abuse?

 Certainly we would face, at a minimum, the inevitable reality of a lack of consensus in the research community about some of these policies — it would, of course, be silly to resolve these conflicts by taking a vote of the Board of Directors of the ASC to determine our society's criminal justice policies.
 But, more fundamentally, we must recognize at the outset that the process of making policies in this and other areas of public life is necessarily messy and far removed from the discipline of scientific inquiry, involving difficult choices between competing claims on public goods and governmental authority, requiring democratic consensus to achieve political legitimacy, and necessitating that action be taken before objective evaluation is possible.